 Why Information Return Penalties Occur

-There are two separate penalties your business can face.
+There are two separate penalties your business can face for information returns.

 1. Penalties for not filing correct information returns may apply to you if: